Dig-A-Hash/bitcoin-node-hub/README.md

 # Bitcoin Node Hub

-Bitcoin Node Hub was originally designed to help us at Dig-A-Hash monitor and view detailed information about our multiple Bitcoin nodes.
+Bitcoin Node Hub is used to monitor and view information about multiple Bitcoin nodes.
 This is particularly useful for managing low-power, headless nodes that lack a dedicated monitor.
 Key features include real-time blockchain info, connection details, and more.

 ### Dark Mode